Community Grants Impact

 Eastern Shore health District – Life Matters

 The Life Matters Program will reduce barriers to care by providing patient navigation services, free screenings and diagnostic testing to 350 uninsured/underinsured men and women between the ages of 18 to 75 earning incomes less than 300% of the poverty level.
 Our primary focus will be those individuals who are not eligible for Every Woman’s Life, this includes but is not limited to: men in need of diagnostic testing, women under 40 requiring a baseline mammogram, women over 64 in need of screening mammograms that cannot afford Medicare and are uninsured as a result, individuals earning between 200% and 300% of the poverty level, and any uninsured or underinsured individual in need of diagnostic testing.
-Educational materials will be distributed to 4 African American Churches, 3 worksites and one educational facility resulting in enrolling 25 additional women.
+Educational materials will be distributed to 4 African American Churches, 3 worksites and one educational facility resulting in the enrollment of 25 additional women.
 With these efforts we will continue to decrease the number of late stage diagnosis thereby saving lives.

 Hampton Health Department – Breast Services for Uninsured Women of Hampton